manoj-jm/EZ_PYTHON/README.md

 * encapsulation : binding the data mem and mem function into a single unit .

 * abstraction : providing a framework for which modification can be done without effecting the core technology and there bg framework details is hidden

-*distructor work: deallocation of object , before , the garbage collector should delete the data and then distructor will empty the memory space .
+\*distructor work: deallocation of object , before , the garbage collector should delete the data and then distructor will empty the memory space .

 # day3

-* files and its modes
+- files and its modes

+# day4

+- sport equipment system